A city fit for the future

 • Extending the 30km/h zone from the Ngaio shops through to Crofton Road

-• Installing a new raised pedestrian crossing and raising the existing pedestrian crossing on Kenya Street and top of Ngaio Gorge Road to make it easier to get to bus stops and cross streets
+• Installing a new raised pedestrian crossing and raising the existing pedestrian crossing on Kenya Street and at the top of Ngaio Gorge Road to make it easier to cross and get to and from bus stops

 • Removing car parks on the south side of Kenya Street to make bus trips faster and easier.